The 2018 Best Zero Turn Mower Buyer’s Guide – How to Pick The Best ZTR For You!

 Finding the right zero turn mower for you can be very difficult to figure out on your own.

 Although there are hundreds of mowers available to buy there is no one organization that lists all the models – let alone reviews and rates them.
-For example, Consumer Reports only rates the entry level zero turns and lawn tractors.
+For example, Consumer Reports only rates the entry-level zero turns and lawn tractors.
 The other 90% of the mowers available are not rated anywhere online.
 There have been one or two websites that have tried but their rating systems do not reflect the actual quality or performance of the mower.
 The rest of the websites only rate the particular brands that they sell and don’t represent the market as a whole.
-Even I don’t have the time to list them all.
+Even I don’t have the time to list them all – let alone rate each one.

 TodaysMower.com will only look at the entry level, estate and semi-pro models that work well for your residential lawns.
 Pro, Commercial and Industrial mowers are outside the scope of this website.
 Even though I have a lot of experience with the commercial and industrial mowers, discussion and selection is best done in-person.
 That said,